jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![Network Status]({{https://jsom1.github.io/}}/_images/htb_cap_network.png){: height="400px" width = 600px"}
 </div>

-The output is somewhat similar to the one of the command *ps -aux* and lists the active connections (*ps -aux* lists the running processes).
-Dirbuster only found three directories: /data, /ip and /netstat.
+The output is somewhat similar to the one of the command *ps -aux* and lists the active connections (*ps -aux* lists the running processes). *Dirbuster* only found three directories: */data, /ip and /netstat*.
 Those 3 directories correspond to the different links in the menu.\\
 It seems we have to find something on this web site.
 Before digging into it, let's quickly try to SSH as Nathan with passwords such as "admin", "1234", "nathan", and so on.
 We never know, it could be simpler than expected: